philippesteer/G3Point/README.md

 ### Point clouds

-G3Point is particularly suited, efficient and fast (few seconds) to deal with **patch-scale (1-100 $m^ 2$) point clouds**, obtained either with terrestrial LiDAR or by SFM, with a typical resolution of ~0.1-1 cm/point and a total number of points around $10^6$.
+G3Point is particularly suited, efficient and fast (few seconds) to deal with patch-scale (1-100 m2) point clouds, obtained either with terrestrial LiDAR or by SFM, with a typical resolution of ~0.1-1 cm/point and a total number of points around 1e6.
 Point clouds are expected to be beforehand cleaned from vegetation or other unwanted features.

 ### Workflow